 Eckerö Line is renewing

-Eckerö Line’s ships are being modernised this winter, and all the improvements will be available to us in the spring.
+Eckerö Line’s ships have been modernised this winter, and all the improvements will be available to us in the spring.
 One of the most significant changes is the battery system that will be installed on MS Finlandia, making MS Finlandia the first hybrid ship on the Gulf of Finland.
 We have named our battery solution Konttinen.

 Teemme matkustuksesta ja asioinnista laivalla entistäkin mukavampaa ja sujuvampaa.
 Uudistuksissa olemme kuunnelleet asiakkaiden toiveita.
 Lisäksi otamme merkittävän askeleen kohti meriliikenteen sähköistymistä, kun m/s Finlandialle asennetaan hiilidioksidipäästöjä vähentävä akkuratkaisu.
 Sen myötä aluksesta tulee Suomenlahden ensimmäinen osittain sähköllä kulkeva matkustajalaiva.